tmusabe/tmusabe/README.md

 </div>

 ### <div align="center">I am Taif Al Musabe, enthusiast about software🧑‍💻, hardware⚙️ and artificial intelligence🤖.
-With over 4 years of experience, I am a dedicated software developer.
-I have spent the majority of my career working on iOS() mobile applications.
-Currently, I am studying deep learning🧠 and computer vision📹</div>
+Currently, I am a graduate student, doing research on deep learning🧠 and computer vision📹.
+Before that, I worked as a software developer for over 4 years.
+I have spent the majority of my career working on iOS() mobile applications.</div>

 <br/>